GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### When is the Haneul Devnet/Testnet/Mainnet launching?

-We have launched our [Haneul Devnet](../build/devnet.md) in May 2022.
-A Testnet is coming in a few months.
+We launched our [Haneul Devnet](../build/devnet.md) in May 2022.
+A Testnet is coming soon.

 See our roadmap: \
 [https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap)